-- Not a lot of convincing exclusives.
+- Not a lot of convincing exclusives on consoles so far.
 The majority of them are remastered remakes, and there aren’t a lot of new games.

-- PC might not be future proof right now, but you certainly get the ability to upgrade parts from time to time.
+- PCs are more future-proof as compared to consoles.
+You get the ability to upgrade parts from time to time.

-- On paper, Console does have substantial specifications, and pricing is excellent.
-But like every other console’s in the past, it takes Nvidia, AMD, and Intel one or two years at best to make them look bad.
+- On paper, the Console does have substantial specifications, and pricing is excellent.
+But like every other console in the past, it takes Nvidia, AMD, and Intel one or two years at best to make them look bad.

-If you plan on playing casual games, strictly go Series X. You can also go for PS5 as well, but If I were you, I’ll get the Series X because I’d rather spend $9.99 a month and play from a range of games.
+- If you plan on playing casual games, strictly go Series X. You can also go for PS5 as well, but If I were you, I’d get the Series X because I’d rather spend $9.99 a month and play from a range of games.

-Further, If COVID has, unfortunately, hit your financials, and you aren’t ready to spare a lot of money.
+- If you’re low on finances and you aren’t ready to spare a lot of money.
 Then go with the PlayStation Digital Edition, priced at $399.99.
 This has the same features as its $100 expensive PlayStation 5 Disc Edition.